-BaFin: Circular 03/2024 on MaStructural resolution tools (Rundschreiben 03/2024 zu MaStrukturellen Abwicklungsinstrumenten)13 BaFin: Circular 02/2024 on minimum requirements for the implementation of a bail-in) (Rundschreiben 02/2024 zu Mindestanforderungen für die Umsetzbarkeit eines Bail-in) BaFin: Circular 01/2024 on MaResolvability (Rundschreiben 01/2024 zur MaAbwicklungsfähigkeit) BaFin: Consultation on the revision of MaRisk to implement the EBA Guidelines on IRRBB and CSRBB (Konsultation 02/2024 über die Überarbeitung der MaRisk zur Umsetzung der EBA Leitlinien zu IRRBB und CSRBB) SRB: SRM Vision 2028 strategy12 SRB: List of upcoming consultations and requests to industry14 2.
-Mai rket regulation/Conduct rules15 2.1 Credit rating agencies ESMA: Q&A on the CRA Regulation 2.2 Market abuse ESMA: Warning about social media investment recommendations 2.3 MiFID/MiFIR BaFin: Updated Circular 05//2018 on minimum requirements for the compliance function - MaComp (Aktualisiertes MaComp-Rundschreiben) Council of the EU: Adoption on new rules to strengthen market data transparency under MiFIR and MiFID II ESMA: Public statement on the deprioritisation of supervisory actions on the obligation to publish RTS 28 reports in light of the agreement on the MiFID II/MiFIR review16 ESMA: Updated Q&A on MiFIR16 Council of the EU: Publication of texts of proposed Directive and Regulation on MiFID II financial market data transparency 2.4 Prospectus regulation BaFin: FAQs on investment prospectuses (FAQs über Prospekte für Vermögensanlagen) 3.
-Ma rket infrastructure18 • 3.1 EMIR ESMA: Final report on technical advice to the EC on fees charged to Tier 1 third-country CCPs under EMIR Council of the EU: Political agreement on EMIR 3.018 Council of the EU/EP: Provisional political agreement on EMIR 3.0
+2. Mai rket regulation/Conduct rules .
+12 2.1 Credit rating agencies 12 ESMA: Q&A on the CRA Regulation 12 2.2 Market Abuse 12 ESMA: Warning about social media investment recommendations 12 2.3 MiFID/MiFIR 12 Council of the EU: Adoption on new rules to strengthen market data transparency used MiFIR and MiFID II ESMA: Public statement on the deprioritisation of supervisory actions on the obligato publish RTS 28 reports in light of the agreement on the MiFID II/MiFIR review.
+ESMA: Updated Q&A on MiFIR 13 Council of the EU: Publication of texts of proposed Directive and Regulation on Mi II financial market data transparency 3.
+Mai Market infrastructure 3.1 EMIR ESMA: Final report on technical advice to the EC on fees charged to Tier 1 third-country CCPs under EMIR 14 Council of the EU: Political agreement on EMIR 3.0 14 Council of the EU/EP: Provisional political agreement on EMIR 3.0 14 ESAs: Confirmation of ESMA's decision to withdraw the recognition of Dubai Commodities Clearing Corporation 15 ESMA: Q&A on the implementation of EMIR 15 ECB: Results of the December 2023 survey on credit terms and conditions in euro-denominated securities financing and OTC derivatives markets (SESFOD) 15 IOSCO/CPMI: Report on streamlining variation margin in centrally cleared markets examples of effective practices 3.2 Clearing, settlement, and CCPs related rules other than in the context of derivatives.
+16 ESMA: Official translations of Guidelines on CCP resolution and resolvability assessments.
+16 Commission Delegated Regulation (EU) 2024/450 supplementing the CCPRRR wit regard to RTS specifying the minimum elements to be included in a business reorganisation plan and the criteria to be fulfilled for its approval by the resolution authority ESMA: Official translations of Guidelines under CCPRRR 4.
+Ant i-money laundering .
+18 Council of the EU: Announcement that Frankfurt will host the AMLA

-ESAs: Confirmation of ESMA's decision to withdraw the recognition of Dubai Commodities Clearing Corporation 19 ESMA: Q&A on the implementation of EMIR 19 ECB: Results of the December 2023 survey on credit terms and conditions in euro-denominated securities financing and OTC derivatives markets (SESFOD) IOSCO/CPMI: Report on streamlining variation margin in centrally cleared market examples of effective practices 3.2 Clearing, settlement, and CCPs related rules other than in the context of derivatives 20 ESMA: Official translations of Guidelines on CCP resolution and resolvability assessments.
-20 Commission Delegated Regulation (EU) 2024/450 supplementing the CCPRRR wiregard to RTS specifying the minimum elements to be included in a business reorganisation plan and the criteria to be fulfilled for its approval by the resolution authority ESMA: Official translations of Guidelines under CCPRRR 21 4.
-Anti- money laundering 22 Council of the EU: Announcement that Frankfurt will host the AMLA Council of the EU: Text of political agreement on proposed AMLA Regulation 22 Commission Delegated Regulation (EU) 2024/595 supplementing the EBA Regula with regard to RTS specifying the materiality of weaknesses, the type of informatic collected, the practical implementation of the information collection and the analys and dissemination of the information contained in the AML/CFT central database referred to in Article 9a(2) EBA Regulation on sis Council of the EU: Political agreement on proposed MLD6 and AML Regulation 22 FATF: Methodology for the fifth round of mutual evaluations 23 FATF: Consultation on recommendation 16 on payment transparency 23 FATF: 2024 plenary outcomes 23 5.
-Pavm nents 25 Payment services/E-money BaFin: Guidance Notice on notes regarding the Payment Services Oversight Act (Merkblatt über Hinweise zum Zahlungsdiensteaufsichtsgesetz) 25 Council of the EU: Adoption of Regulation amending Regulations (EU) No 260/20 and (EU) 2021/1230 as regards instant credit transfers in euro EPC: Consultation on Verification of payee scheme rulebook 25 ECON: Adoption of draft reports on proposed PSD3 and PSR 26 6.
-Instit cutional supervisory framework 27 1
+Council of the EU: Text of political agreement on proposed AMLA Regulation 18 Commission Delegated Regulation (EU) 2024/595 supplementing the EBA Regulation regard to RTS specifying the materiality of weaknesses, the type of information collected, the practical implementation of the information collection and the anal and dissemination of the information contained in the AML/CFT central database referred to in Article 9a(2) EBA Regulation ntion lysis e Council of the EU: Political agreement on proposed MLD6 and AML Regulation n18 FATF: Methodology for the fifth round of mutual evaluations 19 FATF: Consultation on recommendation 16 on payment transparency 19 FATF: 2024 plenary outcomes 19 5.
+Pav ment ts 20 5.1 nent services/E-money Council of the EU: Adoption of Regulation amending Regulations (EU) No 260/and (EU) 2021/1230 as regards instant credit transfers in euro EPC: Consultation on Verification of payee scheme rulebook 20 ECON: Adoption of draft reports on proposed PSD3 and PSR 20 6.
+Institutional supervisory framework ECON: Report on proposed Regulation amending ESAs and ESRB Regulations facilitate data sharing and re-use by financial sector authorities to ESRB: Follow-up report on vulnerabilities in the residential real estate sectors of EEA countries.
+ESMA: Peer review methodology 21 7.
+Inv estm ent funds 22 7.1 uct regulation (a) AIF 22 Council of the EU: Adoption of the Directive amending the AIFMD and the UCI Directive (b) UCITS 22 Council of the EU: Adoption of the Directive amending the AIFMD and the UCI Directive 7.2 Prud ential regulation 23 (a) Compliance 23 FSB: Report on thematic peer review on MMF reforms 23 8.
+Spe cial t opics 24 8.1 'ech/Digital finance 24

-BaFin: Press release on close cooperation between Germany and Ukraine in the fut with financial market supervision (Pressemitteilung zur künftig engen Zusammenar Deutschlands und der Ukraine in der Finanzmarktaufsicht) rbeit ESRB: Follow-up report on vulnerabilities in the residential real estate sectors of the EEA countries ECON: Report on proposed Regulation amending ESAs and ESRB Regulations to facilitate data sharing and re-use by financial sector authorities 27 ESMA: Peer review methodology 27 7.
-Inv estmo ent funds .
-29 7.1 uct regulation (a) AIF , , Council of the EU: Adoption of the Directive amending the AIFMD and the UCITS Directive (b) UCITS 29 Council of the EU: Adoption of the Directive amending the AIFMD and the UCITS Directive 7.2 Prud ential regulation 30 (a) Compliance 30 BaFin: Guidance Notice on the professional competency by members of supervisor bodies pursuant to the German Investment Code (Merkblatt zu der fachlichen Eigns von Mitgliedern von Aufsichtsorganen gemäß KAGB) ung BaFin: FAQ on ELTIF Regulation (Häufige Fragen zur ELTIF-Verordnung) 30 FSB: Report on thematic peer review on MMF reforms 30 8.
-Spe cial t opics .
-31 8.1 ech/Digital finance BaFin: Extension of the website monitoring FAQ on DORA (Erweiterung der Info- zu DORA) BReg: Second government draft on the law on the digitalisation of the financial ma (Zweiter Regierungsentwurf zum Finanzmarktdigitalisierungsgesetz) BaFin: Guidelines on applications for authorisation for crypto custody business (Hinweise zum Erlaubnisantrag für das Kryptoverwahrgeschäft) 31 BaFin: Supervisory note on outsourcing to cloud providers (Aufsichtsmitteilung zu Auslagerungen an Cloud-Anbieter) 31 EC: Commission Delegated Regulation (EU)/ supplementing DORA by determining the amount of the oversight fees to be charged by the Lead Overseer to critical ICT third-party service providers and the way in which those fees are to be 32